uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == Initial Predictive Modeling Strategy

-With the project scope refined and simplified, the research team sought out to begin planning on how to refine the data further and formulate how to eventually generate the predictive model.
-The team was foremost interested in determining if there were noticeable trends in the streambed data over time.
-After evaluating the methods learned in CEE 492 to date, the research team decided that SVD and PCA were the best methods to pursue.
-The first step required the data to be reformatted.
-The restructuring involved transitioning the initial data frame, which was a comprehensive collection of all bridges, across all years, and both upstream and downstream elevations, into a matrix format that was suitable for SVD/PCA analysis and focused on singular bridges with separated upstream and downstream matrices.
-Our team realized that the first and second modes of the PCA/SVD analyses were able to provide the most useful information.
-Figure 7 below shows an example of two calculated modes.
-The first mode captured the overall summation of cut and fill across the stream bed, while the second mode focused more on local changes.
-The trends presented in the second mode of the SVD/PCA are thought to be the most applicable to the scour problem at hand since they have the possibility of being correlated with the known pier coordinates at each bridge location.
+Following the refinement of the project scope, the analytical strategy focused on detecting temporal trends within the streambed data.
+Singular Value Decomposition (SVD) and Principal Component Analysis (PCA) were identified as the optimal methods for extracting these underlying structural patterns.
+Implementing these techniques required restructuring the initial aggregate dataset into site-specific matrices, isolating upstream and downstream profiles for individual bridges to ensure compatibility with SVD algorithms.
+Analysis revealed that the first two modes provided the most significant morphological insights, as illustrated in Figure 7.
+Mode 1 effectively captured the net summation of cut and fill (aggradation or degradation) across the entire cross-section, while Mode 2 resolved localized geometric changes.
+These localized patterns in Mode 2 are particularly relevant to scour analysis, as they suggest a strong correlation with the fixed pier coordinates at each bridge location.
+#v(0.3em)
+Following the reformatting of the data, efforts were directed to develop the predictive model.
+Given the initial dataset comprising 16 streams and 33 bridges, the scope was narrowed to focus on structures along a single watercourse.
+Prioritizing a river with abundant, high-quality historical data was critical to this approach.
+Preliminary analysis identified the Bitterroot River as a prime candidate, featuring three distinct structures with over five years of observation data.
+Although a single-bridge model utilizing a temporal training split (e.g., 2012–2020) was evaluated for validation, the multi-bridge analysis of the Bitterroot River was ultimately selected as the superior strategy.
 #v(0.3em)

 #figure(